 This year has been a cold year, starting with fifty days living at minus thirty in Queen Maud Land, and then slowly growing the dream of soloing Denali in Winter, perhaps the coldest climb there is.
 And so the cold has been my constant companion, as I strategise gear for Denali (a mix of Montane, PHD, homemade gear and specialist items like a Wolverine fur trim - such items are one reason for my Indigogo crowdfunding ), how will I cope with the super low temperatures, storms, crevasses?
 Not just survive, but thrive.

 When planning such a trip you need to think like an astronaut, as you’re going as far from this world as any man could.
-You need to have all you need to move comfortably (never too hot, never too cold) at a temperature over a hundred below with windchill.
+You need to have all you need to move comfortably (never too hot, never too cold) at a temperature over a hundred below with a windchill.

-Luckily for me this week I went to try a hard route on the North Face of the Matterhorn with uber youth Calum Muskett, and found ideal conditions to ponder the cold, and climbing mountains.
-With the winter room closed for repair we trudged up from the valley in bitter cold and deep snow, bivying in our Black Diamond tent half way, then dossing in a scruffy basement of the Hornli.
+Luckily for me this week I went to try a hard route on the North Face of the Matterhorn with uber youth Calum Muskett and found ideal conditions to ponder the cold, and climbing mountains.
+With the winter room closed for repair we trudged up from the valley in the bitter cold and deep snow, bivvying in our Black Diamond tent halfway, then dossing in a scruffy basement of the Hornli.
 The winds were ferocious (80/90 kmph), which mixed with super cold weather (it was -11 degrees C in Zermatt!) made it feel like a very high mountain indeed.
 In such a place you feel very small when the wind blows, worrying about any exposed part of you, or even not covered by a windproof layer.
 It’s ideal frostbite terrain, where a few minutes of inattention can leave you with damaged fingers that will never be able to deal with the cold again.

 With bad weather we switched objective from super hard, to pretty hard, reducing our rack and rations from five days to two.
-I worried about Calum’s feet, his Scarpa Phantoms not being up to the cold we faced, or suitable for multi day routes (having to put the whole boot in your bag is a big problem).
+I worried about Calum’s feet, his Scarpa Phantoms not being up to the cold we faced, or suitable for multi-day routes (having to put the whole boot in your bag is a big problem).
 I had Sportiva Spantics and even my feet were pretty cold at times.

-The morning we set out we encountered some of the worst snow I’ve ever experienced in the mountains; thigh deep under breakable crust.
+The morning we set out we encountered some of the worst snow I’ve ever experienced in the mountains; thigh-deep under the breakable crust.
 By the time we’d fought our way to the face we knew we’d blown our plan B, the wind blowing hard and making us shudder at the thought of an open bivy, a suicide bivy in this weather, so we switched to plan C, the classic North Face.
-I led up over the bergshrund on the same odd snow, now at 45 degrees, my foot steps just giving several times, probably due to the intense cold.
+I led up over the bergshrund on the same odd snow, now at 45 degrees, my footsteps just giving several times, probably due to the intense cold.
 Still tired from the approach I climbed in stops and starts, holding up Calum who began to get cold.